-There are plenty of good, quality freelance writing gigs online.
+There are plenty of quality freelance writing gigs online.
 You just have to know where to look and how to find them.
-It’s a popular topic too; a post on where to find freelance writing gigs online was one of the most popular on this blog in 2013.
+It’s a popular topic too; a post on where to find freelance writing gigs online was one of the most popular on this blog in 2013…

-Yes, you read that correctly – I did say 2013!
-Seeing as we’re at the start of 2015 now I thought it about time I offered you an updated list of where to find freelance writing gigs online.
+2013 was a long time ago, so I thought it about time I offered you an updated list of where to find freelance writing gigs online for your perusal.

 While I stand by the notion that the best freelance writing gigs are acquired by cutting out the middle (wo)man and pitching directly to clients, there are of course exceptions to this rule.